deepanshs/mrsimulator/docs/installation.rst

 **Download mrsimulator package**

-First, clone and download the ``mrsimulator`` package from Github.
-If you use ``git``, type the following in the terminal,
+`Clone and download <https://github.com/DeepanshS/mrsimulator>`_ the ``mrsimulator`` package from Github.
+If you prefer ``git``, type the following in the terminal,

 .. code-block:: bash

     $ git clone git://github.com/DeepanshS/mrsimulator.git

-else, `download <https://github.com/DeepanshS/mrsimulator>`_ the package using your browser.
 Once downloaded, use the terminal to navigate to the directory containing the package (usually, the folder is named mrsimulator).

 .. code-block:: bash